-Wheel Throwing Tutor / Pottery Tutor
+Wheel Throwing Tutor / Trainee Pottery Tutor and Technician

-Part-time: 2-3 weekday evenings and 3-4 weekend days per month.
+Part-time: 1-3 weekday evenings and 2-4 weekend days per month.

 Running for over 26 years, Seven Limes pottery is Manchester’s first community pottery studio open to the general public.
 We deliver training in traditional pottery making skills.
 We’re looking for an experienced pottery tutor who wants to be part of a thriving pottery studio; someone who can commit to our student’s development in learning for both casual and serious learners; who can contribute to the overall success of the studio as a business; and someone who is able to encourage a supportive and positive working environment.
 The individual must be proactive, reliable, responsible, amicable, enthusiastic, helpful with tasks around the studio, and willing to adapt their teaching to Seven Limes Pottery’s teaching style.